 Ideas on where to go

 - Moorland: There’s so much open moorland that can be safely explored.
 Please be careful when choosing where to visit and park.
 There are numerous laybys that are able to accommodate a few cars and many of these are at the start of a public right of way so please use with care, whilst remembering not to block minor moorland roads.
-Keep dogs on lead at all times as it is ground-nesting bird season.
-Look out for chicks and birds in distress!

 - We have created a list of car parks and toilets within the National Park to help when planning your day.

 - Ordnance Survey’s Greenspace Map is a great resource and can help you find lovely nature spots and parks local to you.

 - Walking Britain website also has lots of local suggestions for walks in the western half of the National Park.

 - Off-the-beaten-track routes suggested by locals are a great alternative to honeypot sites.
 Sources of local routes include ViewRanger, a digital guide to the outdoors with downloadable route guides and outdoor maps.

 Please do not light any fires or barbecues in the open countryside or in woods/forests (including Dalby Forest).
 Any wildfires could be potentially devastating for wildlife and the environment, causing serious and lasting harm.

 Remember most other public outdoor spaces in the North York Moors will be closed, with only a few exceptions.
 Before you leave home, you must check online to see if the outdoor space you're planning to visit is open.